alburezg/rsocsim_workshop_paa/README.md

 this period: as grandparents live to older ages, the chance that this loss would be experienced even earlier diminishes.

-**To discuss:** How do you think you could extend this analysis to look at other kin?
-What are you interested in learning about, and how do you think SOCSIM could help you in your work?
+**To discuss:** What are you interested in learning about, and how do you think SOCSIM could help you in your work?

 # 4. Learn more